This brand new monograph is a reprint and remix of Swift’s previous book - ‘Swifty: Funky Typografix’.

 Other sections include his logo designs and trademarks for a massive range of clients including Talkin’ Loud, Mo Wax, Especial Records, Far Out Recordings and J-Wave Radio many of which are still in use today over 20 years later, testament to his skill of creating iconic logos and identities.

 Swift was also one of the new breed of designers to embrace typeface design and the democratisation of Font production in the early 90’s using software like ‘Fontastic’ and ‘Fontographer’.
 He was a pioneer of self marketing and independent distribution with his early Font designs like ‘Dolce Vita’ and ‘Coltrane’.

 The last section of the book illustrates Swift’s other projects apart from the music industry, namely the Fosters Ice ‘Street Art’ campaign which won a Media Week award under his creative direction in ’96.

 The Graphic Art Of Ian Swift features a Foreword by Malcolm Garrett (Assorted Images) with other text essays by Paul Bradshaw (Straight No Chaser Magazine) and David Standley (Creative Director & Design Professor)

 Size: 275mm (H) x 230mm (W) x 22mm Spine

 Print: Four colour Litho

 £40 plus post and packing

-Estimated delivery is end of May 2019
+Estimated delivery is first week of July 2019

 A follow up book - Vol.2 is planned for late 2019 / 2020 which will feature his more art based projects and exhibitions plus design work form the millennia until now.